-We have audited the accompanying consolidated balance sheets of Paramount Gold Nevada Corp. (the "Company") as of June 30, 2016 and 2015, and the related consolidated statements of operations, stockholders' equity, and cash flows for each of the years in the two-year period ended June 30, 2016.
-The Company's management is responsible for these consolidated financial statements.
+We have audited the accompanying consolidated balance sheets of Paramount Gold Nevada Corp. as of June 30, 2017 and 2016, and the related statements of loss, comprehensive loss, stockholders' equity, and cash flows for each of the years in the two year period ended June 30, 2017.
+Paramount Gold Nevada Corp.'s management is responsible for these consolidated financial statements.
 Our responsibility is to express an opinion on these consolidated financial statements based on our audits.

 We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
-Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
+Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the consolidated financial statements are free of material misstatement.
 The company is not required to have, nor were we engaged to perform, an audit of its internal control over financial reporting.
 Our audit included consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the company's internal control over financial reporting.
 Accordingly, we express no such opinion.
-An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
+An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the consolidated financial statements, assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, these consolidated financial statements present fairly, in all material respects, the financial position of the company as at June 30, 2016 and 2015 and the results of its operations and its cash flows for each of the years in the two year period ended June 30, 2016 in conformity with generally accepted accounting principles in the United States of America.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Paramount Gold Nevada Corp. as of June 30, 2017 and 2016, and the results of its operations and its cash flows for each of the years in the two year period ended June 30, 2017, in conformity with accounting principles generally accepted in the United States of America.